-History shows that Buckley was an old established football center of North Wales.
+History shows that Buckley was an old established football centre of North Wales.
 The game was first introduced in Buckley in around 1860.
 There were very few organisations, and lack of funds meant that the game was played in a basic way.
 An early player named Sarbat recalls playing football with his friends on the common in Buckley, using coats for goalposts, because the Lord of the Manor had forbidden the use of permanent wooden posts on the land.
 He recalls the day when he and his friends were presented with a real, full sized, brand new football, from a vicar in the area.

 With the new ball, they regarded themselves as a real team, and established themselves as a football club, playing under the name of Belmont Swifts Football Club.
 This formed the heart of what would later become Buckley Victoria Football Club, the first organised team in the town.
 The team had their own pitch at Mill Lane, and soon played home and away matches against teams such as Mold Athletic, Wrexham Victoria, and Rhyl Athletic.